 The Forums are held twice a year in three different public venues each time.
-The format is usually for a couple of presentations on current topics or consultations as well as regular agenda items including a ‘You Said, We Did’ feedback session and ‘Good News’ presented by the District Council’s Chief Executive.
-There is always opportunity to make comments, raise queries and ask questions on the presentations as well as at the popular Question Time session.
+The format is usually for a couple of presentations on current topics or consultations as well as regular agenda items including ‘Good News’ and there is always opportunity to make comments, raise queries and ask questions on the presentations as well as at the popular Question Time session.

 The Forums usually last about one and half to two hours – everyone is welcome to attend and whilst we enjoy seeing our regulars, we also look forward to some new faces.

 Dates for the next round of Forums have yet to be set, but are likley to be Autumn 2018.

 For further information, email firstname.lastname@example.org or telephone 01629 761302

 January / February 2018